harshalini/neog-profitloss-stock/README.md

-# neog-profitloss-stock
+# Profit-loss on stocks
- This is a app to check profit or loss on the stocks bought by the user.
+ This is a vanilla.js  app to check profit or loss on the stocks bought by the user.
+ Link to the app --> https://stocks-by-harshalini.netlify.app/